Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Tokyo and Portland.
+To all the kids in Manchester and Calgary.

 I'm losing my edge.